mOoNsHaDoOo/iAmiga/README.md

 - GUI.File browser: temporarly removed .adf file extension filter to circumvent a bug<br>
 - GUI.File browser: Search bar now keeps its contents<br>
 - GUI.File browser: Added a search bar (i have 20 GB of ADFs :-) )<br>
-- GUI.File browser: Fixed app crash with some with adf filenames<br>
+- GUI.File browser: Fixed app crash with some adf filenames<br>

 Still a lot to do.
 Stay tuned :-)